rezvoj/RecipeSiteBackend/ENDPOINTS.md

     {
       "photo": <@file.jpg>,
       "name": "Ingredient New Name",
-      "unit": "Kg",
+      "unit": "kg",
       "about": "A new ingredient."
     }
     ```

 - **Delete Ingredient**: `DELETE /ingredient/<ingredient_id>`

-    _Roles_: Admin, Moderator (if the ingredient isn't used in any recipe)
+    - _Roles_: Admin, Moderator (if the ingredient isn't used in any recipe)

 - **Add Ingredient to Inventory**: `POST /ingredient/inventory/<ingredient_id>`